singularis-mzf/doxy_mini_tram/README.md

 Contains 11 livery layers for the Minitram Konstal 105, which can be painted using the `bike_painter` painting tool from the `bike` mod.
 (Paint `#000000` 0% Alpha for help.)

+### minitram_crafting_recipes

+Contains crafting recipes and several intermediate craft items for the Minitram Konstal 105.
+In the future, these intermediate craft items would be used for any additional Minitram vehicles.
+This mod contains compatibility code for several other mods’ items.

 ### multi_component_liveries

 Contains the logic used by `minitram_konstal_105_liveries`.